zmenciso/zc_plot/README.md

 Additionally, kwargs can be specified in an **external file**, specified after the `-k` or `--kwargs` switch.
 This file must be line-delimited, and statements starting with `#` are treated as comments.
-It is **not** necessary to enclose external multi-word kwargs in quotes.
-For example, the following file is valid and might be invoked with `./cadence_plot.py -k settings.txt PLOT INPUT`.
+It is **not** necessary to enclose external multi-word kwargs in quotes, and CLI kwargs will always **overwrite** external kwargs.
+As an example, the following file is valid and might be invoked with `./cadence_plot.py -k settings.txt PLOT INPUT`.

 ```
 # settings.txt